Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Method

 \subsubsection{Mechanism Consolidation Layer (MCL)}

 MCL controls the structural complexity of the evolving mechanism $\theta$.
 Iterative evolution can lead to code bloat, where the mechanism accumulates brittle logic that overfits to specific instances.
 In this layer, the LLM refactors the mechanism by rewriting the code structure (e.g., merging duplicated branches and removing dead or redundant logic) while keeping its intended behavior.
-We employ a preservation criterion: a consolidated candidate $\theta'$ is accepted only if both $\ell(T)$ and $\mathrm{tLDR}(T)$ within the tolerance interval of the parent.
+We employ a preservation criterion: a consolidated candidate $\theta'$ is accepted only if both the batch-averaged terminal log-residual $\bar{\ell}$ and the batch-averaged trajectory efficiency $\bar{k}$ remain within the comparison margin of the parent.